cmu-sei/crucible/docs/gallery/index.md

 1. Click on the **Settings Cog**.
 2. Navigate to the **Collections** tab.
 3. Select the collection to be deleted and click on the **Trash Can Icon** next to the collection.

+**Upload a Collection**

+Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to upload a collection.

+1. Click on the **Settings Cog**.
+2. Navigate to the **Collections** tab.
+3. Click on the **Up Arrow** next to the + Icon.
+4. Select the collection JSON file to be uploaded.

+**Download a Collection**

+Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to download a collection.

+1. Click on the **Settings Cog**.
+2. Navigate to the **Collections** tab.
+3. Click on the **Down Arrow** next to the collection to be downloaded.
+4. Look for the JSON file in your Downloads folder.

+**Copy a Collection**

+Assuming that the user has been granted the appropriate permissions by the exercise administrator, follow these steps to copy a collection.

+1. Click on the **Settings Cog**.
+2. Navigate to the **Collections** tab.
+3. Click on the **Copy Icon** next to the collection to be copied.
+4. Look for the collection name with the user's name.

 ### Cards